 To improve the look of keloid scars you can use pressure dressing, injections, or surgery.
-One of the newest treatment is called “Cryosurgery” is where the keloid is being ‘frozen away’ using liquid nitrogen.
+One of the newest treatments is called “Cryosurgery” where the keloid is being ‘frozen away’ using liquid nitrogen.

-Both hypertrophic and keloid scars are scars are quite visible, but they are treatable.
+Both hypertrophic and keloid scars are quite visible, but they are treatable.
 Nowadays there are a lot of treatment options to choose from.

 Check our other articles for more information about scars: